Welcome to the

 We conduct research in arctic, boreal, and temperate ecosystems on topics related to biogeography, ecology, climate change, and disturbance.
 We are currently collaborating with researchers across Canada and around the world.

-Through our research, teaching, outreach, mentorship, and everyday life, we actively work to promote and support an inclusive space, including, but not limited to, diversity and intersections in sex, gender identification, sexual orientation, ethnicity, ancestry, language, cultural practice, socioeconomic background, pregnancy, parenting, or other caretaking role, physical abilities, and learning abilities.
+Through our research, teaching, outreach, mentorship, and everyday life, we actively work to promote and support an inclusive space, including, but not limited to, diversity and intersections in sex, gender identification, sexual orientation, ethnicity, ancestry, language, cultural practice, socioeconomic background, pregnancy, parenting, or other caretaking role, physical abilities, neurodivergence, and learning abilities.

 We foster a culture that respects personal and professional commitments, and recognize and respect that, at different times, one may focus their energy on one over the other.
 We aim for redundancy in our happiness via diversity in our activities both in the lab and beyond it.
 Wellbeing is more important than data.